No-Cash-7970/duckySigner/docs/decisions/20250611-use-ecdh-for-establishing-dapp-connect-shared-key.md

 - Pro: A commonly used key exchange protocol, so there are a libraries for doing it properly in a large number of languages.
 Go has the native `crypto/ecdh` package for it.
 - Pro: No secret is transmitted in plaintext, so it works for localhost where SSL/TLS is likely to be ineffective
 - Con: The increased complexity can open the door to more [threats](../threat-model/01-threats.md)
+- Con: Vulnerable to a Man-in-the-Middle (MitM) attack ([THREAT-009](../threat-model/01-threats.md#threat-009-interception-of-http-communication-between-dapp-and-wallet-connection-server)) where a malicious actor intercepts requests and generates their own key pairs to do DH key exchanges with the server and the client.
+This allows the actor to intercept messages without being detected by either the client or the server.
+[Other variants of DH](https://signal.org/docs/specifications/doubleratchet/#recovery-from-compromise), not just ECDH, have this issue because this is [an issue with DH](https://asecuritysite.com/dh/diffie_crack) itself.

 ### Transmit Shared Secret Key in Plaintext